Doth-J/SSH-KaliBox/README.md

 ## Connecting to KaliBox :dragon:
 To connect to your fresh KaliBox container you can use one of the following methods:

-1. `Command Prompt`: Locate the known_hosts file inside */.ssh* directory (usually located inside the user's directory).
-If there is an entry for `[localhost]:<HOST-PORT>` delete it, if you don't you will get a warning that the remote host identification has changed and won't be allowed to connect.
-This happens because everytime the container restarts, it generates new SSH key pairs.
-Once you delete the entry, open a command prompt and enter the following command:
+   :warning: Locate the known_hosts file inside */.ssh* directory (usually located inside the user's directory).
+If there is an entry for `[localhost]:<HOST-PORT>` delete itIf you don't you will get a warning that the remote host identification has changed and won't be allowed to connect.
+This happens because everytime the container restarts, it generates new SSH key pairs. :warning:

+1. `Command Prompt`: Open a command prompt and enter the following command:

    ```
     > ssh -p <HOST-PORT> player@localhost